Country Music, Girls and Trucks

 "Country Music, Girls and Trucks" is a song by Canadian country group High Valley and American country singer Granger Smith.
 The song was written by the group's frontman Brad Rempel along with Jaron Boyer and Micah Wilshire, while Wilshire produced the track.
-It was the second single off High Valley's sixth studio album Way Back.
+It was the second single off High Valley's sixth studio album Way Back, and Smith's last single before retiring from country music.

 Background

 Brad Rempel of High Valley and Granger Smith had become friends as fellow songwriters, with Smith previously recording two songs that Rempel had written: "That's Why I Love Dirt Roads" and "Buy a Boy a Baseball".
 Smith remarked that he trusts the songs Rempel sends to him.
 Rempel wanted to record "Country Music, Girls and Trucks" with Smith, so they agreed to a trade-off: Smith would join High Valley on the song so long as Rempel joined Smith on his farm in Texas to film the music video.
 Rempel added that "as tongue in cheek and as ridiculously on the nose as the title is, if you actually listen to the lyrics, in my opinion, it's telling an actual story that’s true".
 He and Smith posted childhood photos on several social media platforms to promote the release of the song.